CABellamy/testdepabstraction/PITCHME.md

 ---

-### Testing dependencies
+### Test dependencies

 Tests (detail) depend on abstraction

-Tests should describe a case/event
+Automated tests should describe a case/event and/or assert an outcome

 ---